New Club Setup

 10. Switch domains or take the site live

-- custom-domain and account-level provisioning workflows are handled outside this tenant-site repo, so use the current account-management or support instructions provided to your club rather than relying on older screenshots
+Custom-domain and account-level provisioning workflows are handled outside this tenant-site system, so follow the current account-management or support instructions provided to your club.

 Related topics